yuqiii-wang/KnowledgeNotes/math/ai/cv/cv_features/canny_detector.md

 \end{bmatrix}
 $$

+Gaussian blur can remove noises of an image so that next steps finding edges can be reliable without highlighting pixel gradient sudden changes due to the present noises.

 ## Find the intensity gradient

 The next step is to use *Sobel* masks to find the edge gradient strength and direction for each pixel.